What Is Academic Dishonesty And Plagiarism?

 The University uses similarity detection software and other methods to identify and highlight any similarities in written work.
 Any concerns are referred to the Educational Integrity Coordinator (EIC) in your faculty who reviews these similarities and checks for possible plagiarism or academic dishonesty.

 Plagiarism can arise if you :

-- use someone else’s words from a source without having quotation marks around those words. ( e.g. through a cut and paste from the internet )
+- use someone else’s words from a source without including quotation marks around those words. (e.g. through a cut and paste from the internet)

-- use someone else’s words, or ideas, or facts without a reference at the end of the sentence indicating where you found the words or ideas or facts.
+- use someone else’s words, or ideas, or facts without a reference or citation at the end of the sentence indicating where you found the words or ideas or facts.

 - use someone else’s words or ideas or facts without also writing the source you used in the reference list (or bibliography) so the source can be found.

 - Use or copy another student’s work, or reuse work that you have previously submitted for assessment without prior approval from your Unit Coordinator.

 Referencing styles (such as footnotes, Harvard etc) vary across the University but the main test is whether you have made it clear where each separate word, idea or fact can be found.
 You might need several references in any given paragraph.

 Even short phrases need quote marks if they are not your own words.
 You got them from somewhere; explain which words and where you got them from?
 The only exception, and you need to be very careful about this, is if they are words or ideas that everyone would already know as a matter of common knowledge.
 If in doubt ask your tutor.